 Nagoya is usually a city that visitors gaze at only briefly through the window of the bullet train as they whizz between Tokyo and Kyoto.

-Here’s a selection of the very best Nagoya experiences to add to your itinerary.
+Here’s a selection of the very best suggestions of what to do in Nagoya during your next trip.

 THE GAME: Pachinko

 One of Nagoya’s more unusual claims to fame is that it is the birthplace of pachinko, the Japanese pinball game.
 Today, a concentration of eardrum-burstingly loud, smoky, neon-lit pachinko parlours – crammed with very serious-looking gamers – can be found in the Naka district.
 The curious (and the brave) should visit Zent Nagoya Kita, billed as the biggest in Japan, with 1,200-plus machines.

 Nagoya has a reputation for sub cultures – the Osu Shopping Arcade is the birthplace of the World Cosplay Summit, which each summer celebrates the niche activity of dressing up as cartoon characters.
 Those visiting out of season can take part in a professional manga drawing class at a local manga school in the Osu district.

 THE RITUAL: Breakfast

 If you’re wondering what to do in Nagoya, do as the locals do and follow the very specific breakfast ritual, which involves queuing at a local cafe for a ‘morning set’ – normally coffee plus a basket of toast and a boiled egg.
 Look out for outlets of the popular Komeda cafe chain across the city.